abhinayagarwal/abhinayagarwal.github.io/_posts/2017-12-21-Welcome-to-my-blog.markdown

 Welcome to my blog!

-The blog will mostly contain posts about Java and JavaFX, but I will try to keep interesting by adding various other stuff.
+The blog will mostly contain posts about Java and JavaFX, but I will try to keep it interesting by adding various other stuff.

 Thanks.